-- The remaining 20% of the losses will be covered by a counter-claim on all commission receivables due from EBK to each owner bank - The set-off rights are limited to a period of up to 12 months after such losses are incurred.
+• The remaining 20% of the losses will be covered by a counter-claim on all commission receivables due from EBK

+The set-off rights are limited to a period of up to 12

-LCR Level 1 Eligibility
+Appendix LCR Level 1 Eligibility

-- All EUR denominated Covered bonds issued by Eika Boligkreditt AS fulfil the requirements to qualify as Level 1 assets pursuant to Commission Delegated Regulation (EU) 2015/61 regarding liquidity coverage requirement for credit institutions ("LCR regulation"). - With reference to Article 10(1)(f) of the LCR-regulation, Eika Boligkreditt AS confirms the following: - Covered bonds issued by Eika Boligkreditt AS meet the requirements to be eligible for the treatment set out in Article 129(4) of Regulation (EU) No 575/2013 ("CRR") and the requirements referred to in Article 52(4) of Directive 2009/65/EC, cf. the European Commission's website: http://ec.europa.eu/finance/investment/legal_texts/index_en.ht m
+- All EUR denominated Covered bonds issued by Eika Boligkreditt AS fulfil the requirements to qualify as Level 1 assets pursuant to Commission Delegated Regulation (EU) 2015/61 regarding liquidity coverage requirement for credit institutions ("LCR regulation"). - With reference to Article 10(1)(f) of the LCR-regulation, Eika Boligkreditt AS confirms the following: - Covered bonds issued by Eika Boligkreditt AS meet the requirements to be eligible for the treatment set out in Article 129(4) of Regulation (EU) No 575/2013 ("CRR") and the requirements referred to in Article 52(4) of Directive 2009/65/EC, cf. the European Commission's website: http://ec.europa.eu/finance/investment/legal\texts/index\en.ht m